 Ideal Consumption Quantity – It’s best to go for one serving of berries (½ Cup berries and 1 Cup chopped fruits ) daily.

 7. Dark Chocolate & Cocoa

 Flavonoid compound in cocoa & dark chocolate also seems to lower the bad cholesterol levels and blood pressure.
-However, cocoa has sugar elements as well, which is not favorable for heart health.
+However, cocoa also has sugar elements, which is not favorable for heart health.

 8. Soy Foods

 Soy is another best food to lower cholesterol levels in the human body.
 However, soybeans are just a type of legume that benefits the heart.
-Soy products are good to know in lowering bad cholesterol and increasing good cholesterol, respectively.
+Soy products are good to know in lowering bad cholesterol and increasing good cholesterol.